 It is critical as a public institution to be good stewards of public monies and maintain public trust at the highest level.
 The Government Finance Officers Association of the United States and Canada, (GFOA) awards a Certificate of Achievement for Excellence in Financial Reporting and the Association of School Business Officials International, (ASBO) awards a Certificate of Excellence in Financial Reporting.

-The Cedar Rapids Community School District received both of these Certificates for its comprehensive annual financial report for the fiscal year ending June 30, 2014.
-This was the 20th consecutive year that the District has earned both prestigious awards.
-Only nine other school Districts in Iowa have earned this distinction for the most recent year ending June 30, 2014.
+The Cedar Rapids Community School District received both of these Certificates for its comprehensive annual financial report for the fiscal year ending June 30, 2015.
+This was the 21st consecutive year that the District has earned both prestigious awards.
+Only ten other school Districts in Iowa have earned this distinction for the most recent year ending June 30, 2015.
 This achievement is most representative of the District’s many efforts to operate with fiscal integrity, efficiency, and effectiveness.

 The dashboard metrics that follow provide relevant budget and financial information for our school community.

-Certified Enrollment Trends: The corresponding exhibit shows that for fiscal year 2015-2016, certified enrollments decreased slightly by 22 students over the previous year.
-This marks the 6th enrollment decline in seven years which began following the flood of 2008.
+Certified Enrollment Trends: The corresponding exhibit shows that for fiscal year 2016-2017, certified enrollments increased by 96 students over the previous year.
+This marks what appears to be a trend of enrollment stability in recent years.
 To date, the Cedar Rapids Community School District has experienced an overall loss of one third of total enrollment since the 1969-70 school year, when District enrollment was approximately 25,000 students.

 Tax Levy Comparability: The Cedar Rapids Community School District’s tax rate remains relatively low when compared with the Urban Education Network, (Iowa’s eight largest school Districts) and Linn County public school Districts.
 The corresponding exhibits show the District ranks third lowest in the UEN and second lowest amongst Linn County School Districts.
 The current levy rate of $15.38 means that for every $1,000 of taxable valuation on all agriculture, commercial and residential property within the District’s geographic boundaries, a tax of $15.38 is assessed.